AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Filter_Expressions.md

 Filter Expressions
 ==================

+Filter expressions can be applied to certain read operations that return Sequential Data Store values or objects.
+This section covers values.
+For filtering on object data refer to [Filter Expressions: Objects](xref:sdsFilterExpressionsObjects#Sds_Filter_expressions_objects_topic).

 Filter expressions can be applied to any read that returns multiple values, including ``Get Values``, ``Get Range Values``, ``Get Window Values``, and ``Get Intervals``.”